On-site in Provisions:

 Mason Libraries own over 300 artists' books, from handmade objects to more traditionally-printed photobooks.
 The collection is housed in the Special Collections Research Center at Fenwick Library on Mason's Fairfax Campus.

 The artists' book collection at Mason has a number of historic collection strengths, including works by artists from the D.C./Northern Virginia/Maryland region, books by and about women, and topics of social justice and activism including environmental justice.
-The collection continues to grow, with particular interest in:
+While we have limited capacity to acquire new materials, we are interested in artists' books with thoughtful, experimental approaches to printing and innovative papermaking.

 Marika Koskimäki-Ketelä, Finding Myself, 2011.